JobNmadu/Dyn4cast/README.md

 9.  `data_transform` is a wrapper for standardizing `data.frame` to make the values comparable for estimation and/or visualization.

+10. `estimate_plot` is a function for plotting estimated coefficients of a model in their order of significance.

+11. `corplot` is for plotting the correlation matrix.

 ## Things the package can do